isaacgounton/No-Code-Architects-Toolkit-API-Frontend/docs/video/caption_video.md

 The request body must be a JSON object with the following properties:

 - `video_url` (string, required): The URL of the video file to be captioned.
-- `captions` (string, optional): The caption text to be added to the video.
+- `captions` (string, optional): Optional caption text to be added to the video.
+If not provided, the video will be processed with any other provided settings but without captions.
 - `settings` (object, optional): An object containing various styling options for the captions.
 See the schema below for available options.
 - `replace` (array, optional): An array of objects with `find` and `replace` properties, specifying text replacements to be made in the captions.
 - `webhook_url` (string, optional): A URL to receive a webhook notification when the captioning process is complete.